-Purchasing power of a consumer plays an important nole in influencing the consumer behavior.
-The consumers generally analyze their purchasing capacity before making a decision to buy and products or services.
-The product may be excellent, but if it fulls to evol the buyers purchasing ability, it will have high impact on it its sales.
-Segmenting consumers based on their buying capacity would help in determining eligible consumers to achieve better results.
+Purchasing power of a consumer state an amountain role in inflorence the consumer behavior.
+The consumer generally analyze their purchasing canada better making a decision to but and michaels or services.
+The product may be excellent, but if full to make the burses numbering ability, it will have but impact on it is sales good and the burses of the product of the state of the product of the pr

-Management Guru: Journal of Management Research'' September, 2017, Vol. V, Issue 8 ISSN 2319-2429
+Wanagement Guru: Journal of Management Research" September, 2017, Vol. V, Issue 8 ISSN 2319-2429

-C. Personal Preferences Personal level, consumer behavior is influenced by various shades of likes, dislikes, At the personal values.
-In certain dynamic induct: At the period of likes, dislikes, At the period of the consumer particular of the second of likes, dislikes, priorities, morals and values.
-In certain dynamic industries such as fashion, food and personal priorities personal view and opinion of the consumer particular priorities, means and opinion of the consumer pertaining to style and fun can become care, the personal view factor.
+C. Personal Preferences personal level, consumer behavior is influenced by various shades of likes, dislikes, at the personal values.
+In certain dynamic industrial At the personal view and opinion of the consumer portain: priorities, the personal view and opinion of the consumer pertaining to style and fun can become care, the personal influencing factor.
 Though advertisement the dominant influencing factor.
-Though advertisement can help in influencing these factors the dominant, the personal consumer likes and dislikes exert greater influence on the end purchase made by a consumer.
+Though advertisement can help in influencing these factors the dollard the personal consumer likes and dislikes exert greater influence on the end purchase made by a consumer.